 William J. O'Neil Program in Business Journalism

 As global markets and fast-paced technological change transform the American economic and media landscapes, mastery of business news and familiarity with entrepreneurship have emerged as marketable skills across multiple professional fields.
-The O’Neil Program equips aspiring journalists with both the technical knowledge to understand often complex business and economic issues, and the journalistic skills to make those topics understandable and accessible to multiplatform audiences, and the entrepreneurial spirit to take charge of their own careers.
-And because financial literacy is critical to many beats, the tools and techniques developed in this program will also prepare students for more sophisticated and insightful coverage of subjects ranging from national and local politics to technology to entertainment to the environment to the fashion industry.
+The O’Neil Program equips aspiring journalists and media professionals with the knowledge to understand complex business and economic issues, the journalistic skills to make those topics understandable and accessible to multiplatform audiences, and the entrepreneurial spirit to take charge of their own careers.
+And because financial literacy is critical to many professions, the tools and techniques developed in this program also will prepare students for more sophisticated and insightful coverage of subjects ranging from politics to technology to entertainment to the environment to the fashion industry.
 Students will put into practice what they’re learning about business, financial markets, entrepreneurship, and economics in advanced journalism classes, through coverage of North Texas companies and the regional economy, and in the development of their own ideas.